jgerchen/polyploid_variant_calling/README.md

 ### Issues with GATK
 Unfortunately GATK has many unsolved issues, which cause problems in this type of analysis, especially when dealing with invariant sites.
 Below are a number of relevant and unsolved issues that I noted:
 * There are no more QUAL scores at most/all invariant sites.
 See [this report](https://gatk.broadinstitute.org/hc/en-us/community/posts/4412548615579-Not-quality-in-invariant-sites).
 This makes it impossible to filter invariant sites based on QUAL scores.
-Instead I filter sites based on sequencing depth at genotypes and then on missing data (options ?).
+Instead I filter sites based on sequencing depth at genotypes and then on missing data.
+In addition, for some invariant sites the QUAL score may be noted as "Infinity" or similar.
+However, there does not seem to be any correlation with this score and sequencing depth, so it does not indicate particularly high confidence sites.
+* GATK tends to create non-sensical "long" reference alleles for some invariant sites, which can span several other following sites, which are properly called as either invariant or variant.
+See [this report](https://github.com/broadinstitute/gatk/issues/8030).
+So far, I leave these sites in the VCF files, if they are an issue with downstream analyses they should be filtered by hand.
 * Starting with GATK4.2.3 genotypes without sequencing coverage are now called as homozygous reference (e.g. 0/0) instead of no-call (e.g. ./.) as before.
 According to GATK [this is not a bug but a feature](https://gatk.broadinstitute.org/hc/en-us/articles/6012243429531-GenotypeGVCFs-and-the-death-of-the-dot), unfortunately it took the GATK team more than two years to tell anybody about it.

 ## Still to implement